wanjee/wanjee.be/README.md

 - REST API
 - And much more

-**Warning:** This is still a total work in progress.
-This is not yet supposed to be used in real world.
-**Warning:** This repository is a development helper for me, see submodules.
+This is my playground for the development of Shuwee bundles.
+This repository nothing more than a working demonstration of all Shuwee bundles.

 Documentation
 -------------

-The bulk of the documentation will be stored in the `Resources/doc/index.md`
+See documentation of all bundles separately.

 License
 -------